SominZex/resume/README.md

 - Conducted in-depth research to identify key factors contributing to customer churn.
 - Executed various statistical and quantitative analyses to uncover insights and patterns.
 - Developed and trained a Random Forest model to predict customer churn with high accuracy.
-- End Goal: Enhanced client retention strategies by providing actionable insights and predictive capabilities to reduce customer attrition and optimize business performance.
+- **End Goal**: Enhanced client retention strategies by providing actionable insights and predictive capabilities to reduce customer attrition and optimize business performance.

 ![Customer Churn](/assets/img/customer_churn.png)

-### QUANT/QUAL ANALYSIS & CLASSIFICATION MODELING ON COVID DATA (MULTIPLE ML ALGORITHMS)
+### ANALYSIS & CLASSIFICATION MODELING ON COVID DATA (MULTIPLE ML ALGORITHMS)
 Internship Project
 [Link](https://github.com/SominZex/covid_19_ML_Algo)

 - Utilized **Python** to analyze a comprehensive COVID-19 dataset, employing statistical modeling and hypothesis testing to derive actionable business insights.
 - Aggregated and visualized data using pandas and Seaborn, producing clear and informative visualizations and a detailed professional report.
 - Developed a Classification Machine Learning model to categorize COVID-19 severity, enhancing the ability to predict and manage case outcomes effectively.
-- End Goal: Provided valuable insights and a robust predictive tool to aid in understanding and managing COVID-19 severity, supporting informed decision-making and public health responses.
+- **End Goal**: Provided valuable insights and a robust predictive tool to aid in understanding and managing COVID-19 severity, supporting informed decision-making and public health responses.

 ![Covid Study](/assets/img/covid.png)